The Lessini Mountains: Lands of Durello wine

 However the Lessini Mountains don’t just give the vigorous, fresh and lively sparkling wine that we’ve learned to appreciate.
 The volcanic soil, so rich of minerals, the fresh climate and the sharp temperature range create the ideal conditions for growing other varieties.

-For example Pinot Nero which here finds a fresh and ventilated climate.
+For example Pinot Noir which here finds a fresh and ventilated climate.
 It is absolute king among varieties for the elegance it expresses in the glass, but also for the particular commitment it demands to the winemaker.
 Or like the Chardonnay which acquires from the soil of Lessinia those minerals that allow its rich and particularly fine expression.

 A CAMPAIGN FINANCED ACCORDING TO EC REGULATION N. 1308/13